-- "Procurement Regulations" means, for purposes of paragraph 87 of the Appendix to the General Conditions, the "World Bank Procurement Regulations for IPF Borrowers", dated July 2016, revised November 2017 and August 2018. - "Anti-Corruption Guidelines" means, for purposes of paragraph 5 of the Appendix to the General Conditions, the "Guidelines on Preventing and Combating Fraud and Corruption in Projects Financed by IBRD Loans and IDA Credits and Grants", dated October 15, 2006 and revised in January 2011 and as of July 1, 2016. - According to the provision of National Procurement Procedures (NPP) in the Procurement Regulations (clause 5.3), when approaching the national market, as agreed in the Procurement Plan, the country's own procurement procedures may be used.
+Provision 5.3 in the Section V Procurement Provisions of the World Bank's Procurement Regulations for IPF Borrowers (July 2016, revised November 2017, August 2018 and November 2020) foresees that: when approaching the national market, as agreed in the Procurement Plan, the country's own procurement procedures may be used, as specified below.
 These procurement procedures shall be consistent with the Bank's Core Procurement Principles and ensure that the Bank's Anti-Corruption Guidelines and Sanctions Framework and contractual remedies set out in its Legal Agreement apply.